 |<< EG Prime||Random||All Pages >>|

 This is the official page for my debut novel, Caffeine.
 I am branding it as "my unashamed attempt at Philosophical (Christian) Science Fiction," which is indeed what it began as.
 The e-book was first published here in October 2009.
-Print and Kindle editions became available through Splashdown Books in 2011.
+Print and Kindle editions were available through Splashdown Books from 2011 to 2019.
+I'm planning a commercial re-release soon.

 |Preview first chapter|